HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 * Optimised Architecture + Dropout + Image Augmentation: **95%**
 * Transfer Learning Using VGG16: **98%**

-Tuning the networks architecture with Keras-Tuner gave us a great boost, but was also very time intensive.
+Tuning the network's architecture with Keras Tuner gave us a great boost but was also very time intensive.
 However, if this time investment results in improved accuracy, then it is time well spent.

 The use of Transfer Learning with the VGG16 architecture was also a great success.
 In only 10 epochs we were able to beat the performance of our smaller, custom networks which were training over 50 epochs.
-From a business point of view we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.
+From a business point of view, we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.

 <br>